merenlab/anvio.org/help/main/programs/anvi-reaction-network/index.md

 ### Download newest available KEGG files

-Alternatively, KEGG data including binary relations files can be set up not from a snapshot but by downloading the newest files available from KEGG using the `-D` flag.
+Alternatively, KEGG data can be set up not from a snapshot but by downloading the newest files available from KEGG using the `-D` flag.
 In the following command, a higher number of download threads than the default of 1 is provided by `-T`, which significantly speeds up downloading.

 <div class="codeblock" markdown="1">
 anvi&#45;setup&#45;kegg&#45;data &#45;D &#45;T 5